ingfong/Roomba/docs/final.md

 - move forward, back, left, and right
 - turn left or right 90 degrees.

-The AI automatically mines blocks that it observes in front of it.
+The AI automatically mines blocks that it observes right in front of it.

 <p align="center">
   <img src="img/qlearning_pseudocode.JPG">